How Many Carbon Monoxide Detectors Do I Need?

 Key Factors for Coverage

 - Sleeping Areas: The most critical function of a CO alarm is to wake you up if toxic gas accumulates while you sleep.
 Place a unit in the hallway within 15 feet of every bedroom door.
-If you sleep with doors closed, consider placing units inside the bedrooms as well.
+If you sleep with doors closed, we recommend placing units inside the bedrooms as well.

 - Square Footage: For larger homes or long hallways, a single detector may not be loud enough to be heard everywhere.
 Install additional units to bridge the gap between living spaces and sleeping quarters.